ilkaytech/CW_React_Horoscope/README.md

 ### The purpose of the project;

-- improve coding skills within HTML & CSS-SCSS & JS & ReactJS.
+- HTML & CSS-Developing coding skills in SCSS & JS & ReactJS

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.